aaltsys/doc-newwares/documents/03_receiving.rst

 Photographic Evidence
 =============================

-Inspect the contents of a vehicle immediately once the doors are open.
+Inspect the packages of a vehicle immediately once the doors are open.
 If goods have shifted in transit or there is any other reason to suspect damage, photograph the load in place.
 (Some warehousers photograph every load no matter what.)
 If a condition issue is discovered while unloading, as in the tally sheet